-Image statistics computed on the Lab channels showed that the highly discriminative information contained in the eve-evebrow area is mostly concentrated in the light-dark channel.
+We computed image statistics on the Lab channels of all 300 faces of our face set to capture the color information available to resolve the task.
+Our color maps do not inform us about the morphological or spectral gender dimorphisms of the real world.
+Nevertheless, they show, for example, that the highly discriminative information contained in the eye-eyebrow area is mostly concentrated in the light-dark channel.
 This suggests that humans discriminate face gender based on a linear combination of luminance cues within the eye-eyebrow region.
-There is no inconsistency between our results and Tarr and colleagues' results about the important role of color in face gender discrimination (Tarr, Kersten, Cheng & Rossion, 2001; Tarr, Rossion & Doerschner, 2002; Nestor & Tarr, 2008, submitted).
+There is no inconsistency between our results and Tarr and colleagues' results about the important role of color in face gender discrimination (Nestor & Tarr, 2008a, 2008b; Tarr et al., 2001, 2002).
 They showed that participants relied on pigmentation cues (especially from the red-green channel) when minimal or no luminance information is available.
-Similarly, Yip and Sinha (2002) showed that color cues play a role in face identification when shape attributes are degraded.
-Yip and Sinha proposed that the contribution of color may lie not so much in providing diagnostic cues to identity as in aiding low-level image-analysis processes such as segmentation; and the same could be proposed about face gender discrimination.
+Similarly, Yip & Sinha (2002) showed that color cues play a role in face identification when shape attributes are degraded.
+Yip and Sinha proposed that the contribution of color may lie not so much in providing diagnostic cues to identity as in aiding low-level imageanalysis processes such as segmentation; and the same could be proposed about face gender discrimination.
+Parametric models aiming at automatic segmentation of facial features also focus on color information for the extraction of the lips (Evano, Clapier, & Coulon, 2004).

-This being said, the incorrect and correct response time classification images suggest a more ubiquitous role for color in face gender discrimination.
-The mouth region is significantly correlated with correct fast responses (but not with incorrect fast responses) and the most discriminative information in the mouth region is concentrated in the red-green channel.
-This suggests that humans do use chromatic cues for discriminating face gender: When it's informative, they use it and respond rapidly (for evidence that color is perceived faster than shape, see Moutoussis and Zeki 1997a; 1997b; Holcombe & Cavanagh, 2001); when it's not, they have to rely on the more robust and more sluggish luminance cues.
-The infero-temporal cortex, which is involved in both face perception and color perception (Clark et al., 1997; Edwards, Xiao, Keysers, Foldiak & Perrett, 2003), provides the ideal locus for such a dual strategy.
+That being said, the correct response time classification image along with the additional analysis on incorrect response time suggest a more ubiquitous role for facial color during gender discrimination.
+The mouth region is significantly correlated with correct fast responses (but not with incorrect fast responses) and the most discriminative information in the mouth region is concentrated in the redgreen channel.
+This suggests that humans do use chromatic cues for discriminating face gender: When it's informative, they use it and respond rapidly (for evidence that color is perceived faster than shape, see Holcombe & Cavanagh, 2001; Moutoussis & Zeki, 1997a, 1997b); when it's not, they have to rely on the more robust and more sluggish luminance cues.
+The infero-temporal cortex, which is involved in both face perception and color perception (Clark et al., 1997; Edwards, Xiao, Keysers, Földiák, & Perrett, 2003), provides the ideal locus for such a dual strategy.